Skip to main content

 The total course credits that MDP students can enroll in major and MDP in one semester is 8 credits more than the normal course load of the major program.

-With the recommendation of the department offering the MDP and the decision of the relevant faculty board, the courses taken in the DMP can be counted towards the MDP, provided that the student quits the DMP.
+With the recommendation of the department offering the MDP and the decision of the relevant faculty board, the courses taken in the DMP can be counted towards the MDP, provided that the student leave the DMP.

 Students are required to register for MDP in the first semester they are accepted.
 Otherwise, they forfeit their right to register.